SKKU-STEM/2D_TMD_Quantification_with_Deeplearning/README.md

 It is the code for extracting the quantitative & local information of STEM ADF images of 2D TMDs material(V doped WSe2 and V doped MoS2) using deep neural network.
 In 'main_test_model.ipynb' file, you can confirm the code in this project.

-We cannot upload the training dataset for training the model and dynamic STEM images in this research bacause the file size are too big to upload this site.
-If you want it, please email to skkustem@gmail.com